Mike451/riscvlib/README.md

 # riscvlib

 Resources for working with RiscV assembly in Python.
+Supporting RV32IM instruction creation, pdeudo instruction translation and register lookup.

 # Installation
 The package can be installed using pip: